-Ciao!
-Benvenuti!
-Sono Melissa la studentessa matta – the crazy student of Italian!
-In college I studied painting and Art History in Firenze.
-Now I am a graphic designer & illustrator in the San Francisco Bay area.
-Fifteen years ago I began to self-teach myself the Italian language.
-I started my journey to learn the language with grammar books I bought at a local bookstore.
-I then proceeded to find every means available to me to advance my comprehension of the language; I have taken evening classes, on-line courses, watched films & Italian TV & soaps, listened to music and audio riviste, participated in conversation meetup groups & on-line forums, skyped with friends and traveled all over Italy.
+I started my journey to learn the language about 16 years ago with grammar books I bought at a local bookstore.
+I then proceeded to find every means available to me to advance my comprehension of the language; I have taken classes, studied with private teachers, taken on-line courses, watched films & Italian TV, listened to Italian music and audio riviste, participated in conversation Meetup groups & on-line forums, skyped with Italian friends and traveled & studied all over Italy.
 I have even hosted an Italian high school student in my home for a year.
+I continue to find new ways of practicing and learning Italian and it is my pleasure to share my findings with other language learners!